 Battery Storage Masterclass 3 days mixed format, held in Sweden [60].
-Online Small Private Online Course (SPOC) courses, run over about 4-weeks at a (low) cost.
-Example:
+Online Small Private Online Course (SPOC) courses run over about 4-weeks at a (low) cost.
+Examples of courses offered:

 - Materials to Electrodes

 - Electrodes to Cells

 - Power converters and Efficiency in Battery Applications

 - Battery Management Systems

 - Battery testing systems

-- Energy storage the battery revolution
+- Understanding energy storage: the battery revolution

-Ingenjör 4.0
+INGENJÖR 4.0

 The project is part of the strategic innovation program Produktion 2030 [84], where module educations are developed by 13 universities.
-Ingenjör 4.0 is a web-based upskilling program aimed at employees in the industry with an engineering background.
+Ingenjör 4.0 is a webbased upskilling program aimed at employees in the industry with an engineering background.
 The education answers to the undergoing high-speed digitalization of the industry, and include 15 modules regarding future of production, where each module is expected to take 4 hours per week during a 5-week period.